arnavk23/Annie/CONTRIBUTING.md

 This helps us triage and respond faster.

----

-## 🤝 Community Standards
+## Community Standards

 We follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
 Be respectful, constructive, and supportive in all interactions.

----

-## 🙌 Acknowledgement
+## Acknowledgement

 Thanks again for contributing!
 Every improvement helps make this project better for everyone.
-Let’s build something amazing together 🚀